MVDB0110/CTFd-Kubernetes/GETTING-STARTED.md

 source ./env/bin/activate
 ```

-Make sure you install all requirements for CTFd through pip on the machine or in your virtual environment.
-Before you install all the requirements add: "kubernetes" to requirements.txt or requirements.in.
-After that execute the following commands:
+Make sure you install all requirements for CTFd through pip on the machine or in your virtual environment:
 ```Bash
 cd /path/to/CTFd-root
 pip install -r ./requirements.in